 It is very important that your doctor check your progress while you are using guaifenesin and hydrocodone.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 If your symptoms do not improve or if they get worse, call your doctor.

 Do not use guaifenesin and hydrocodone if you are using or have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.

 Guaifenesin and hydrocodone may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.

 If you think you or someone else may have taken an overdose of guaifenesin and hydrocodone, get emergency help at once.
 Signs of an overdose include dark urine, difficult or troubled breathing, irregular, fast or slow, or shallow breathing, nausea or vomiting, pain in the upper stomach, pale or blue lips, fingernails, or skin, pinpoint pupils of the eyes, or yellow eyes or skin.

 Guaifenesin and hydrocodone may make you dizzy or drowsy.
-Make sure you know how you react to guaifenesin and hydrocodone before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.
+Do not drive or do anything else that could be dangerous until you know how guaifenesin and hydrocodone affects you.